samanasevana/samanasevanasite/src/content/support/03a-make-a-food-offering.md

 ### Amount of Food

-- A good guideline is to bring the equivalent of two healthy medium-sized meals
+- A good starting point is to bring the equivalent of two healthy medium-sized meals
 - If you're uncertain, it's fine to bring extra - the monk will signal when sufficient food has been offered
 - You're welcome to offer additional food after the monk has had time to begin eating